Imitation Learning for Combinatorial Optimisation under Uncertainty: Imitation Learning: Models and Challenges

 Several works extend action imitation to dynamic or stochastic settings. \cite{larsen2018predicting} study the Load Planning Problem by imitating second-stage decisions of a two-stage optimisation model using full-information supervision. \cite{ozarik2024machine} learn driver routing behaviour in last-mile delivery from historical data. \cite{qi2023practical} consider dynamic inventory management under demand uncertainty, training supervised models on offline full-information solutions. \cite{pham2023prediction} apply regression-based learning to dynamic radiotherapy appointment scheduling.
 More recently, \cite{gawas2024ildagger} study the Employee Notification Timing Problem and use DAgger to train policies that imitate a range of offline expert models.

-ML-augmented optimisation and end-to-end learning thus represent two dominant paradigms for combining machine learning with optimisation.
+ML-augmented optimisation and end-to-end learning thus represent two dominant paradigms for combining ML with optimisation.
 While ML-augmented approaches embed learning within specific algorithmic components such as branching, cutting, or search space reduction, end-to-end methods aim to predict decisions or optimisation parameters directly through unified learning pipelines.
 Across both paradigms, supervision plays a central role, yet the nature of the expert varies substantially, ranging from full-information solutions and heuristics to intermediate solver states.
 These choices have significant implications for learning performance, generalisability, and computational cost.
-Understanding how experts are defined and utilised is therefore crucial for algorithm design.
-We next introduce a taxonomy of expert types to clarify these distinctions and to guide the development of imitation learning methods for sequential decision problems.
+Understanding how experts are defined and utilised is, therefore, crucial for algorithm design.
+We next introduce a taxonomy of expert types to clarify these distinctions and to guide the development of IL methods for SDPs.